rust-lang/book/nostarch/chapter10.md

 The elision rules don’t provide full inference.
 If Rust deterministically applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won’t guess what the lifetime of the remaining references should be.
-In this case, instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations that specify how the references relate to each other.
+Instead of guessing, the compiler will give you an error that you can resolve by adding the lifetime annotations.

 Lifetimes on function or method parameters are called *input lifetimes*, and lifetimes on return values are called *output lifetimes*.

-The compiler uses three rules to figure out what lifetimes references have when there aren’t explicit annotations.
+The compiler uses three rules to figure out the lifetimes of the references when there aren’t explicit annotations.
 The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
 If the compiler gets to the end of the three rules and there are still references for which it can’t figure out lifetimes, the compiler will stop with an error.
 These rules apply to `fn` definitions as well as `impl` blocks.

-The first rule is that each parameter that is a reference gets its own lifetime parameter.
-In other words, a function with one parameter gets one lifetime
+The first rule is that the compiler assigns a lifetime parameter to each paramter that’s a reference.
+In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32)`; a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32,
-parameter: `fn foo<'a>(x: &'a i32)`; a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32, y: &'b i32)`; and so on.
+y: &'b i32)`; and so on.

-The second rule is if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32) -> &'a i32`.
+The second rule is that, if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32) -> &'a i32`.

-The third rule is if there are multiple input lifetime parameters, but one of them is `&self` or `&mut self` because this is a method, the lifetime of `self` is assigned to all output lifetime parameters.
+The third rule is that, if there are multiple input lifetime parameters, but one of them is `&self` or `&mut self` because this is a method, the lifetime of `self` is assigned to all output lifetime parameters.
 This third rule makes methods much nicer to read and write because fewer symbols are necessary.

 Let’s pretend we’re the compiler.
-We’ll apply these rules to figure out what the lifetimes of the references in the signature of the `first_word` function in Listing 10-26 are.
-The signature starts without any lifetimes associated with the references:
+We’ll apply these rules to figure out the lifetimes of the references in the signature of the `first_word` function in Listing 10-26.
+The signature starts without any lifetimes associated with the
+references:

 ```
 fn first_word(s: &str) -> &str {